AdaBrain/100daysOfCode/Logs.md

 **Today's Progress**: -

-**Thoughts:** We would to complete the state concept in Vue before we move to React!
+**Thoughts:** We would like to complete the state concept in Vue before we move to React!

 **Link to work:** -